0xNineteen/blog.md/README.md

 # blog.md

+- [Blocks in Solana](https://github.com/0xNineteen/blog.md/blob/master/contents/sol-blocks/index.md): how blocks are built in the solana-labs validator client.

 - [Solana's Transaction Validating Unit (TVU)](https://github.com/0xNineteen/blog.md/blob/master/contents/sol-tvu/index.md): overview of how Solana's TVU verifies, processes, and votes on new blocks from the network.

 - [Sending Transactions and Open-Source RPC Projects on Solana](https://github.com/0xNineteen/blog.md/blob/master/contents/sol-rpcs/index.md): overview of how sending a tx to a RPC on solana works, and two interesting open source RPC projects.